Geofffff/OptimalExecution/README.md

 - Fixes for working with real data

 Saturday
-- Start work on Stock processing unit
+- Start work on Stock processing network
 - Start cleanup of distAgent, C51 and QR Agent

 ### Agents